HMRC letter

 As an umbrella company employee, it is crucial to check the accuracy of the details on your P60, particularly the income and deductions.
 Any discrepancies should be promptly reported to your umbrella company for rectification.

-Troubleshooting P60 Issues
+Troubleshooting P60 issues

 Despite best efforts, issues can sometimes arise with P60 forms.
-Here are solutions to some common problems:

 • Wrong P60: If you spot any discrepancies on your P60, whether it's your personal details or figures relating to your income and deductions, notify your employer immediately.
 They should correct the mistake and issue you a revised P60.